-Coming up with a subject and an angle for your article is one of the most important steps in the journalism process.
+Coming up with topics to write about is one of the most important steps in the journalism process.
 However, many writers spend far too much time figuring this out, which can leave them overwhelmed and stressed.
-This doesn’t have to be the case though.
+This doesn’t have to be the case.

 BY SYMONE GROBBELAAR

 Writing is an art.
 It’s supposed to be fun.
-But before you can begin writing you need to figure out your topic.
+But before you can begin writing you need to find a saleable topic.
 Without a topic and angle, you don’t have an article.
 However, it isn’t as scary as it sounds.
 Here are a few tips when trying to come up with a topic for your article.

 Many writers swear by using mind maps – linking your ideas physically and visually – to help get the creative juices flowing.